 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Distribution Process – Summary
+WordPress Traffic Automation Blueprint: Content Syndication Process – Summary

-Once you have your website or blog and plugins expertly configured and set up, all you need to do to automatically begin attracting more traffic is post web content consistently.
+Once you have your website or blog and plugins set up and configured, all you need to do to begin attracting new traffic is post content regularly.

-Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is covered in the next section of the WordPress Traffic System series.
+Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
+This step is addressed in the next section of our WordPress Traffic System series.